 NFL Playoff Tutorial: Getting the right read on New England’s defense

 The New England Patriots are current favorites to win the Super Bowl on the futures market.
 They’re already the betting favorite for the 2019 Super Bowl!
 They will be favored on their home field in every game they play in the AFC brackets.
-They will be favored in the Super Bowl unless they have to face the Minnesota Vikings in Minneapolis…and they might still be favored then.
+They will be favored in the Super Bowl unless they have to face the Minnesota Vikings in Minneapolis…and they might still

 It’s common for pundits and analysts who are picking against New England to site the Patriots’ defense as a potential vulnerability.
 You’ll hear they were the fourth worst defense in yards-allowed-per-game, or tied for second worst in yards-allowed-per-play, or sixth worst in penalty yards because they were so undisciplined.